Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > The dynamic modifications made to a class or module at runtime are termed as monkey patching in Python

 ---

+## 33. What is the split function used for?

+> The split function breaks the string into shorter strings using the defined separator.
+It returns the list of all the words present in the string.

+---